CRH

 - Memory problems

-CRH in the medial septum (which projects into the hippocampus) caused memory problems in the hippocampus in both male and female rats.
+- CRH in the medial septum (which projects into the hippocampus) caused memory problems in the hippocampus in both male and female rats.
 Males were more sensitive to CRH.
 Females had higher levels of CRH-binding protein, which reduced CRH levels.
 CRH1 receptors were equally strong in both sexes.
-CRH1 antagonists prevented the memory problems caused by CRH.
+CRH1 antagonists prevented the memory problems caused by CRH.37

 - Alertness

-- Locomotor activity (urge to move)
+- Locomotor activity (urge to move)538

 - Take care in unknown environments, in open spaces, in the elevated plus maze and in the event of conflicts

-- Exploration intensity in a known environment
+- Exploration intensity in a known environment38

-- Freezing behavior in an unfamiliar environment
+- Freezing behavior in an unfamiliar environment38

 - Social withdrawal behavior (promotes social phobia)

-- Fear
+- Fear12

 - A differentiating study in mice found that CRH via CRHR1 receptors